Kenney Opposition Halts Temple Stadium Progress

 The Fight for 15 group wants Temple to reinvest that money to education and workers, and have rallied support from the local community to try and shut down the proposition.

-Zoe Buckwalter, a senior at Temple and one of the leaders of the protest said “The stadium itself is an issue, but it’s also a bigger picture issue about how our school functions and making sure that student voices and community voices are heard.”
+One of the student leaders of the protest said “The stadium itself is an issue, but it’s also a bigger picture issue about how our school functions and making sure that student voices and community voices are heard.”

 But Temple says, they are taking student and community opinion into account.
 TSG president Ryan Rinaldi wanted to assure the protestors of that.
-Especially Zoe Buckwalter, who screamed at him from inside the meeting “Student government – I see you not listening to the community.”
+Especially one student, who screamed at him from inside the meeting: “Student government – I see you not listening to the community.”

 Rinaldi said in response; “It’s important for the community and for students to know that I hear them and that Temple hears them.
 I can assure them that the community’s best interest in being taken into consideration.”